Immigration reform in the United States: Revision of H-1B visa

 President Donald Trump signed the "Buy American, Hire American" executive order in April 2017 that would direct U.S. agencies to propose rules to prevent immigration fraud and abuse in the program.
 They would also be asked to offer changes so that H-1B visas are awarded to the "most-skilled" or highest-paid applicants.

+Effects on people

 Broken families

 The U.S. immigration system determines who enters the country, and how many, either by order or under certain circumstances.
 It also decides who can apply for permanent visas for family and relatives.
 Advocates of increased admission of family members characterize the system as "broken," for preventing family reunification.
 They argue that family reunification will reduce waiting lines and conflicts over the number of visas of children and spouses.
 Approximately 5,100 children with a detained or deported parent were in the public child welfare system in 2011.
 Advocates for reducing immigration have, however, argued that making family reunification migration easier would tend to erode important distinctions between citizens and non-citizens, and lead to higher overall immigration levels.

+Loss of cultural identity

+The past 20 years have seen growing anti-immigrant policies that have created a hostile environment for migrants.
+To gain legitimacy in the United States under such conditions, non-citizens portray themselves as what they believe best embodies the American identity.
+This legitimacy process disregards the cultural identities of non-citizens.
+It forces them to conform to a "national political imagination."
+A "national political imagination" prioritizes the American identity as the standard.
+Therefore, the cultural identities of migrants are deemed different and are disregarded.
+This perpetuates the exclusion of distinct cultural identities and promotes a single national identity.
+The emphasis on this legitimacy process limits proper understanding of the needs and interests of non-citizens.
+This can impede progress towards immigration reform.

+Civic organizations

+Following the 2016 elections, non-citizens started to rely more on civic organizations than on government offices.
+Civic organizations demonstrated to be better positioned to support immigration reform without disregarding diverse cultural identities.
+Such organizations build trust and conduct outreach to immigrant communities.
+They do so by effectively translating information, which ensures that these communities are properly informed and empowered to self-mobilize.